Cashel of Co.Kerry

 give her a

-real descent from old Gaelic Ireland.
+real descent from medieval and Gaelic Ireland.

 - The claimed descent of Blennerhassett Cashel from the